 - If you have several players to register, the family maximum fee is $295.

-- Financial Aid is available for families in need; forms are available at our website.
+- Financial Aid is available for families in need, and the forms are available on our website.

 - Financial Aid Information

 MYSC has a generous financial aid policy.
 The Financial Aid form is found in the Helpful Resources option on our website.
 Please download the financial aid application and mail it to MYSC.
 If financial aid is granted, our registrar will email you a coupon code.
 Once you get the coupon code, you will need to register your child online and put in the coupon code on the payment screen.
 You will need to pay the remaining balance with a credit or debit card.

 Go to www.mysc.org, click on the Registration option.
 Follow the instructions on the screen.
 To complete your registration, you will need to pay the balance due at time of registration with a credit or debit card.
 Call us at 425-745-4499 (message only) if you need additional assistance.
 Your online member account allows the Club & coaches to communicate with you, keeping you informed about upcoming MYSC soccer events or updates regarding the season.

 - How do I register my child without using the online system?

 Our online registration system is safe and secure, and your information is kept completely confidential.
 We encourage all families to use the online Bonzi registration system; it is the most efficient way of registering your child for our program.
 The payment system allows payment by credit or debit cards.
 The registration system is available at our website, look for the registration option.
 If you have difficulty, please email firstname.lastname@example.org or call us at 425-745-4499.